thisizasif/WebBlocker/README.md

 Certainly!
-Here's an updated `Readme.md` specifically tailored for running the WebBlocker tool in Termux:
+To make the commands in the `Readme.md` file more copyable in Termux, you can use triple backticks for code blocks.
+Here's an updated version:

 ```markdown
 # WebBlocker for Termux